-Fig. 1 Calibration Bar Of Circular Cross Section Or Square Cross
+Fig 1 Calibration Bar Of Circular Cross Section Or Square Cross

 Section With Circular Ends

 Fig. 2 Calibration Bar Of Rectangular Cross Section

 5 CALIBRATION BARS

 5.1 General

 5.1.1 Calibration bars of any suitable design and material may be used but it is recommended that, where possible, they be of similar form to the test piece normally being tested in the particular fatigue machine.
 They may be of circular, square or rectangular cross section, and in the case of circular and square bars, a hollow section is permissible to facilitate the measurement of small forces.
 ERS load cells which fulfil the requirements mentioned above may also be used.